Wiring design and protection.

 (III) Before equipment is used after any incident which can be reasonably suspected to have caused damage (for example, when a cord set is run over); and

-(IV) At intervals not to exceed three months, except that cord sets and receptacles which are fixed and not exposed to damage shall be tested at intervals not exceeding 6 months.
+(IV) At intervals not to exceed 3 months, except that you must test cord sets and receptacles which are fixed and not exposed to damage at intervals not exceeding 6 months.

-(F) The employer shall not make available or permit the use by employees of any equipment which has not met the requirements of (a)(iii) of this subsection.
+(F) You must not make available or permit the use by employees of any equipment which has not met the requirements of (a)(iii) of this subsection.

-(G) Tests performed as required in this subsection shall be recorded.
-This test record shall identify each receptacle, cord set, and cord-connected and plug-connected equipment that passed the test and shall indicate the last date it was tested or the interval for which it was tested.
-This record shall be kept by means of logs, color coding, or other effective means and shall be maintained until replaced by a more current record.
-The record shall be made available on the jobsite for inspection by the director and any affected employee.
+(G) You must record tests performed as required in this subsection.
+This test record must identify each receptacle, cord set, and cord-connected and plug-connected equipment that passed the test and must indicate the last date it was tested or the interval for which it was tested.
+You must keep this record by means of logs, color coding, or other effective means and you must maintain it until replaced by a more current record.
+You must make the record available on the job site for inspection by the director and any affected employee.

 (b) Outlet devices.
-Outlet devices shall have an ampere rating not less than the load to be served and shall comply with the following:
+Outlet devices must have an ampere rating not less than the load to be served and must comply with the following:

 (i) Single receptacles.
-A single receptacle installed on an individual branch circuit shall have an ampere rating of not less than that of the branch circuit.
+A single receptacle installed on an individual branch circuit must have an ampere rating of not less than that of the branch circuit.

 (ii) Two or more receptacles.
-Where connected to a branch circuit supplying two or more receptacles or outlets, receptacle ratings shall conform to the values listed in Table I-4.
+Where connected to a branch circuit supplying two or more receptacles or outlets, receptacle ratings must conform to the values listed in Table I-4.